Pancreatic Cancer Treatment in Hyderabad — Expert Oncology Care Across 7 Locations

 Pancreatic Cancer in Hyderabad — What You Need to Know

 The pancreas is a dual-function organ — it produces digestive enzymes that break down food, and hormones including insulin that regulate blood sugar.
-Pancreatic cancer develops when cells in this organ begin to grow uncontrollably.
+Pancreatic cancer develops when cells in this organ begin to grow uncontrollably — and for a plain-language overview you can watch a Mayo Clinic specialist explain pancreatic cancer.
 Pancreatic ductal adenocarcinoma (PDAC) — originating in the cells lining the pancreatic ducts — accounts for approximately 93% of all pancreatic cancers.
 Pancreatic neuroendocrine tumours (PNETs), arising from the hormone-producing cells, comprise the remaining 7% and carry a significantly different, generally more favourable prognosis.

 The primary challenge with pancreatic cancer is late presentation — approximately 80% of patients are diagnosed at Stage III or Stage IV, when the cancer has either involved major blood vessels or spread to distant organs.
 However, even in advanced stages, carefully managed chemotherapy, radiation, and supportive care can meaningfully extend life and preserve quality of life.
 For the roughly 20% of patients diagnosed at an earlier stage, surgery offers a genuine chance of cure.